 Oracle (ORCL) Stock Sinks As Market Gains: What You Should Know

-Heading into today, shares of the software maker had gained 9.24% over the past month, outpacing the Computer and Technology sector's loss of 0.56% and the S&P 500's gain of 3.46% in that time.
+Prior to today's trading, shares of the software maker had gained 6.91% over the past month.
+This has outpaced the Computer and Technology sector's gain of 5.57% and the S&P 500's gain of 5.68% in that time.

-Wall Street will be looking for positivity from ORCL as it approaches its next earnings report date.
-On that day, ORCL is projected to report earnings of $1.11 per share, which would represent year-over-year growth of 4.72%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $10.21 billion, up 4.2% from the year-ago period.
+ORCL will be looking to display strength as it nears its next earnings release.
+The company is expected to report EPS of $1.11, up 4.72% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $10.21 billion, up 4.2% from the year-ago period.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $4.65 per share and revenue of $42.23 billion.
-These totals would mark changes of -0.43% and +4.32%, respectively, from last year.
+ORCL's full-year Zacks Consensus Estimates are calling for earnings of $4.65 per share and revenue of $42.23 billion.
+These results would represent year-over-year changes of -0.43% and +4.32%, respectively.

-Investors might also notice recent changes to analyst estimates for ORCL.
-These revisions typically reflect the latest short-term business trends, which can change frequently.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+It is also important to note the recent changes to analyst estimates for ORCL.
+These revisions help to show the ever-changing nature of near-term business trends.
+With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

 The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
 It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Within the past 30 days, our consensus EPS projection remained stagnant.
-ORCL is currently a Zacks Rank #4 (Sell).
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+ORCL is currently sporting a Zacks Rank of #4 (Sell).

-Investors should also note ORCL's current valuation metrics, including its Forward P/E ratio of 21.11.
-This valuation marks a discount compared to its industry's average Forward P/E of 38.56.
+Digging into valuation, ORCL currently has a Forward P/E ratio of 20.61.
+Its industry sports an average Forward P/E of 38.54, so we one might conclude that ORCL is trading at a discount comparatively.

-Investors should also note that ORCL has a PEG ratio of 2.48 right now.
-This popular metric is similar to the widely-known P/E ratio, with the difference being that the PEG ratio also takes into account the company's expected earnings growth rate.
-ORCL's industry had an average PEG ratio of 3.09 as of yesterday's close.
+Investors should also note that ORCL has a PEG ratio of 2.42 right now.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+Computer - Software stocks are, on average, holding a PEG ratio of 2.97 based on yesterday's closing prices.

 The Computer - Software industry is part of the Computer and Technology sector.
-This group has a Zacks Industry Rank of 172, putting it in the bottom 33% of all 250+ industries.
+This group has a Zacks Industry Rank of 101, putting it in the top 40% of all 250+ industries.

 Click to get this free report